dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/GraphQlPoliciesApi.md

 # **updateGraphQLPolicyComplexityOfAPI**
 > updateGraphQLPolicyComplexityOfAPI(apiId, graphQLQueryComplexityInfoDTO)

-Update Complexity Related Details of an API
+Update Complexity-Related Details of an API

-This operation can be used to update complexity details belonging to an API by providing the id of the API.
+This operation can be used to update complexity-related details belonging to an API by providing the API ID.

 ### Example
 ```java